By Ben Greiner

 June 30th, 2017.
-That day, my best friend texted me something that forever changed my life.
+The day my best friend texted me something that forever changed my life.

 “I don’t want to live anymore.”

-I went to Google with the keywords “how to talk a friend out of being suicidal.”
+I immediately went to Google and searched “how to talk a friend out of being suicidal.”
 The first result I found sent me to a suicide helpline, so I called the number to find resources.

 The voice on the other end of the line helped with a few questions to ask my friend, and I wrote them down.
-Yet as I thought about the conversation, it felt like there needed to be more resources for me to help my friend.
-My mind was racing, and I continued to search, but I wasn’t able to find much information on what to do or how to help my friend.
+Yet as I thought about the conversation, it felt like there was all this information describing what could happen but nothing to allow me to know I was taking the right steps to help.
+My mind was racing, and I continued to search, but I wasn’t able to find much of any information on what to do or how to talk to my friend.

-This feeling, which no one else should have to experience, is why I created TalkAboutDepression.org.
-I founded this non-profit organization to reevaluate and reconstruct how we talk about depression and suicide prevention.
+This helpless feeling and position I was in with my friend, is why I created TalkAboutDepression.org.
+I founded a non-profit organization to reevaluate and reconstruct how we talk about getting help for depression and crisis moments.

 The immediate goal of our platform is to solve the critical problem that I and many others have experienced when facing a crisis situation with a friend.
 At TAD, we are building a Crisis Tool that delivers emergency steps and connects individuals to the right resources within minutes.

 There is a delicate and critical moment that occurs when an individual is under such distress and that time period can sometimes determine life or death.
 At TAD, we want to bring clarity and practical information to help save lives in those critical moments and beyond.